 Some of my favorite pieces of writing never make it into a book, so I’ve collected them here.
 Some are full-length stories; others are snippets and scenes.
 Some are mysteries, and others are simply slices of Tai and Trey’s life.
 I hope you enjoy reading them as much as I enjoyed writing them (PS: If you are looking for your free download of “Liquor, Larceny, and the Ordinal Classification of Courtship Rituals,” you can find that HERE).

 Because I write in the first person point of view, I spend a lot of time in Tai’s head’s, but “The Seventh Rule of Swimming” is the first time I’ve tried to write in Trey’s POV.
 I hope you enjoy this side trip into Trey’s world, which takes place after Blood Ash and Bone.
-(Note: this story is also available for Amazon Kindle).
+99¢ on Amazon Kindle

 It was a simple off-the-books assignment, a favor really—discover who is threatening erotic novelist Midnight LaRue, preferably before her keynote speech at the Romance Writers of the USA convention.
 It should have been an open and shut case for corporate security agent Trey Seaver…but then the pirate with the parrot tattoo showed up.
 Luckily for Trey, he has Tai Randolph, his partner in both romance and crime solving, to share the investigation.
 It’s a tangled tale of secrets and swindles, deception and seduction, double Windsor knots and bright red handcuffs.
 Because unless Tai and Trey can sleuth out a determined stalker, it could be “The End” for both of them.
 This story takes place between Deeper Than the Grave and Reckoning and Ruin.
+99¢ on Amazon Kindle .

 A lush Victorian B&B, chilled champagne for two, and a top-of-the-line metal detector—Tai Randolph is ready for Valentine’s Day.
 Unfortunately, Trey Seaver—her sexy if somewhat challenging boyfriend—is not cooperating.
 He rightly suspects that Tai’s got more than romance on her mind, and he’s determined to uncover her agenda before setting one foot in the bedroom.
 Tai has one night to convince him that hearts and flowers and sleuthing really do mix, even in a mysterious inn filled with history and stories and maybe even lost Confederate gold.
 This story takes place after Deeper Than the Grave and before Reckoning and Ruin.
+99¢ on Amazon Kindle .